shiqing881215/LetsChat/src/Readme.txt

 Use the same frame as client UI.
 Create two panel, change frame's content fram when login.
 Add username for each login user.
 LoginPage class is not used.

+Version 2
+Add user list component.
+Each user can view all login user on the server.
+The user list can update on the fly.
+You can set the update frequency at the ClientUpdateUserlistThread class.
+Default is 5 seconds.